abenkhadra/bcov/README.md

 bcov -m report -p any -i ./perl -d perl.any.1588260679.1816.bcov > report.out
 ```

-Currently, `bcov` can not persist analysis to disk.
+Currently, `bcov` can not persist analysis results to disk.
 Therefore, the original binary must be
 re-analyzed to report coverage.
 Coverage will be reported for each basic block in the file
 `report.out`.
 The data in each line lists:
  - BB address